Chapter 73

 The power of life and death is the great prerogative of Heaven.
 The Sage embodies Heaven and carries out Dao; his rewards and punishments are utterly impartial.
 This is to act as Heaven's agent in giving life and dealing death.

 For the Dao of Heaven is the natural order.
 All the natural consequences that arise in human affairs are the workings of the Dao of Heaven.
-No one makes it so, yet it is as if someone does.
+No one makes it so, yet it is as if someone did.

 The rewards and punishments of Heaven being so rigorous — what need is there for men to be so eager to kill?